abinit/abinit/doc/tutorial/positron.md

 Further explanation of the influence of the PAW dataset on the _Doppler spectra_ can be found in [[cite:Wiktor2015]].
-In case you need to generate your own dataset for momentum distribution calculations, you can follow the [[lesson:paw2|lesson on generating PAW datasets]].
+In case you need to generate your own dataset for momentum distribution calculations, you can follow the [tutorial on generating PAW datasets (PAW2)](PAW2) .